Yutong-Shao/clade-profile-mixtures/project_outline.md

 # 4. Describe a small subset of the data that I can test my code on

+> Here are some of my current thoughts.
+I have tried to select some species according to this idea and have compiled them into files for analysis.
+I also performed a trial run with Q.1kp+F1.

 ## (a) Method for Selecting 100 Taxa:

 1. In QMaker, the dataset from [Ran et al. (2018)](https://royalsocietypublishing.org/doi/10.1098/rspb.2018.1012) was used to estimate Q.plant.
 This dataset includes 38 species: 22 gymnosperms, 3 ferns, and 13 angiosperms.
 Initially, I considered all 38 species, but after screening, only 22 species were suitable for the current dataset (some species were not present in the 1KP dataset, and others had insufficient gene information collected).